arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # Fusion 11
-On this branch, we have add our `/article/header` feature and configured it to render using global content.
+On this branch, we have added our `/article/header` feature and configured it to render using global content.

 Now that we have a feature that renders based on the global content instead of being fixed to component level content, we want to see how we can dynamically route content using PageBuilder templates.